-For current clients with an emergency, we will make every effort to see you.
-Please call us first if possible.
+For current clients with an emergency, we will make our best effort to see you.
+Please call us first.
 Current clients are those people that bring their pets to our hospital for regular care, annual visits, vaccines, etc.

-There are certain rare situations where we may not be able to see emergencies.
+There are certain situations where we may not be able to see emergencies.
 Our doctor can not typically step away from performing surgery or working on an existing emergency patient, for example.
 There are also certain situations where an emergency practice may be a better choice for your pet, but clients should call us first.

-As a courtesy to our clients, you are able to call us when we are closed, the contact number for emergencies is our main phone number, 707-964-6109.
-Due to having one doctor who is on call 365 days a year, we limit after-hours emergency visits to current clients only.
+As a courtesy to our clients, you are able to call us when we are closed.
+The contact number for emergencies is our main phone number, 707-964-6109.
+Due to having one doctor who is on call 365 days a year, we limit after-hours emergency calls to current clients only.

-For optimal care for your pet, you may be referred to a 24 hour facility, most commonly PetCare in Santa Rosa, 707-579-3900.
-If you are not a current client and we are closed, you should call that number or your regular veterinarian.
+For optimal care for your pet, you may be referred to a 24-hour facility, most commonly PetCare in Santa Rosa, 707-579-3900.
+If you are not a current client , you should call PetCare and/or your regular veterinarian.